 An energy treasure underground

-During the winter, the water is pumped from the hot well, which has a temperature of around 15 degrees Celsius, and passed through a heat exchanger.
+During the winter, water is pumped from the hot well, which has a temperature around 15 degrees Celsius, and passed through a heat exchanger.
 Together with a heat pump, this process extracts heat from groundwater to heat indoor spaces.
 The now colder water is then fed into the second well, creating a reserve of cold water to be used during the summer to cool the buildings.

 Because pumps and other equipment run on renewable energy, such as solar or wind, this hydrothermal system helps reduce the demand for fossil fuels and limit carbon emissions.
 A new paper published in Applied Energy (I link it here) he says that ATES could reduce the use of natural gas and electricity for heating and cooling by up to 40%.